U2FsdGVkX1/vps2suse/README.md

 # VPS2SUSE

-> Install openSUSE on your VPS, no matter what's the current OS.
+> Install openSUSE on your VPS, no matter what the current OS is.

 ## Usage